alstat/StochMCMC.jl/index.rst

 Setup Probabilities
 ~~~~~~~~~~~~~~~~~~~~~
 In order to proceed with the Bayesian inference, the parameters of the model is considered to be random modeled by a standard Gaussian distribution.
-That is, `B ~ N(0, I)`, where `0` is the zero vector.
+That is, :code:`B ~ N(0, I)`, where :code:`0` is the zero vector.
 The likelihood of the data is given by,

 .. code-block:: julia